 First make the samosa filling.
 Peel the boiled potatoes and using your hands, crumble them into small pieces, don't mash them.
 Set aside.

 Line a large cookie baking sheet with parchment paper.
-Make a slurry of 1 tbsp flour and 2 tbsp water.
+Make a slurry of 1 tablespoon flour and 2 tablespoon water.

 Making the Samosa bites.
 Flour your working surface and unroll the thawed puff pastry sheet.
 Using a rolling pin, smooth out the folds of the pastry.
 Spread the flour slurry on all sides of the pastry.

 Add the samosa filling on long side of the pastry leaving a ½ inch gap.
 Do not over stuff.
 Roll gently (like you would a cinnamon bun roll) but tightly to make a log.
 Pinch the end gently to close.
 If at any time you feel that the puff pastry is getting warm, refrigerate immediately and resume work once its chilled.